Word board

+Ruth Sienkiewicz-Mercer, a paraplegic and disability rights advocate, used four wordboards to communicate with her staff, friends and the general public.
+This is an image of wordboard 1 as it looked in 1998.

-A word board or communications board is a simple means to help people who have lost the ability to speak.
+A word board or communications board is a simple means to communicate for people who cannot speak.
 A word board may typically be provided to those recovering after a stroke.
 To communicate, the user points at the relevant words, letters or symbols on the board.
-Typically the following are included: